Par 5 - Yellow 401m, white 468m, blue 486m

 Par 4 - Yellow 262m, white 267m, blue 274m

 A short par 4 but don’t be fooled into thinking it’s a doddle as many golfers have walked away shaking their heads.
-You can’t see the green from the elevated tee as the fairway bends to left.
-But there’s plenty to penalise a poor drive, including a creek running across the fairway, trees and out of bounds to the left and even more trees and bushes to the right.
+You can’t see the green from the elevated tee as the fairway bends to the left.
+But there’s plenty to penalise a poor drive, including a creek running across the fairway, trees and out of bounds to the left and more trees and bushes to the right.
+If it doubt, take a shorter club off the tee to lay up.
 The approach requires care to avoid the bunker in front of a green that falls away sharply to the right.
 Take your time putting as the green can be difficult to read, sloping from left to right.

 Par 4 - Yellow 302m, white 309m, blue 350m

-An invitingly wide fairway but look out if you don’t hit it.
+An invitingly wide fairway to a hole that curves to the right but look out if you don’t hit the short grass.
 Anything left and you risk ending in a creek or the river, while right – you guessed it – is rough and trees aplenty.
 There is also a creek to cross about 70m out from a green which falls away to the right.
 Another toilet is located to the right of the green for those caught short.

 Par 5 - Yellow 415m, white 421m, blues 458m